 Defeaturing Models to Augment Better Meshing and Simulations

-A repaired geometry can still contain geometric features that make it difficult to either mesh or perform robust simulations.
+A sound geometry can still contain geometric features that make it difficult to mesh or perform an efficient simulation.
 In particular, small features may concentrate large numbers of mesh elements in regions where changes in the simulation results are negligible and can thus be ignored.

 Virtual Operations Concentrate Simulations to Regions that Matter